 - Take official warnings seriously.

-- Have a plan of what you will do if there is a natural disaster.
+- Have a plan of what you'll do if there is a natural disaster.

 If there is a natural disaster:

 - secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag)

 - contact friends and family in Australia with regular updates about your welfare and whereabouts